bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 .. bokeh-plot:: docs/user_guide/examples/tools_hover_tooltips.py
     :source-position: above

-Hit-Testing Behavior
+Hit-Testing behavior
 ''''''''''''''''''''

-The hover tool displays informational tooltips associated with individual glyphs.
+The hover tool displays tooltips associated with individual glyphs.
 These tooltips can be configured to activate in different ways with a ``mode`` property:

 :``"mouse"``:
     only when the mouse is directly over a glyph